 To set the record straight, pain is not a normal part of aging, but it can often go untreated or managed ineffectively.
 In fact, pain can be a warning sign that something is wrong and should not be ignored.
 It is also important to recognize that older adults may display different signs and symptoms of pain, including loss of appetite, fatigue, depression, inability to sleep, restlessness, aggression, and delirium.
 Many older adults have three or more chronic health conditions, and many of these can be the source of pain.
 This puts this elderly population at a greater risk of pain severity.

-Myth #2: The elderly perceive pain to a lesser degree than younger patients
+Myth #2: Older Adults perceive pain to a lesser degree

 Many people believe that pain sensitivity decreases with age and changes in cognition.
 In some cases, older adults have higher pain thresholds and a higher tolerance to pain.
 This can be dangerous because it makes them more vulnerable to unrecognized pain and loss of pain as a warning sign.
-On the other hand, there are racial and ethnic groups that as they age have a lower pain tolerance.
-These ethnic groups typically recognize pain much earlier and with greater sensitivity.
 Because these elderly groups differ so greatly, these groups are more likely to experience severe pain and pain treatment disparities.

-Myth #3: If the elderly don’t complain, then they must not be in pain
+Myth #3: If you don’t complain, you must not be in pain

 If your loved one does not complain about pain, it does not necessarily mean they aren’t in pain.
 Some elderly loved ones are embarrassed to admit they are in pain or don’t want to be a nuisance.
 Some may deny pain to show courage or to avoid treatment and a visit to the doctor.
 Some may feel ignored or misunderstood when they express their pain.
 And some elderly with memory loss, brain damage, or stroke may not be able to express their level of pain clearly to a caregiver.